LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

 In this section, you will learn how to start an Express server.

 1. Create a new folder and open it in a text editor.
-In this tutorial, this folder is named `Multi-Factor Auth`, but you can decide to name it anything you want.
+In this tutorial, this folder is named `Multi-Factor Auth`, but you can decide to call it anything you want.

-2. Open the terminal in the project’s path and run the following code that will install the dependencies needed to start the Express server.
+2. Open the terminal in the project’s path and run the following code to install the dependencies needed to start the Express server.

     ```bash
     npm init --y